Deep Winter Greenhouse

 The design of the greenhouse is different than a ‘normal’ glasshouse.
 The design of this DWG has its primary glass only on the south side.
 The wall is very steep and has a pitch of 60°, which is very steep.

-Also, in our ideal greenhouse, blinds (shades) will be installed and they will assist the nighttime retention of heat in the environment, but also in the summer, they will help keep temperatures from becoming excessive.
+Also, in our ideal greenhouse, blinds (shades) will be installed and they will assist the nighttime retention of heat in the environment.
+Additionally, in the summer, they will help keep temperatures from becoming excessive.

 The real center of this ‘system’ is the earth underneath the DWG.
-The earth below the greenhouse is a ‘heat sink’ or often called an ‘earth battery’.
-This method of using the earth is called by many ‘Ground to air Heat Transfer’ or simply GAHT.
+The earth below the greenhouse is a ‘heat sink,’ often called an ‘earth battery’.
+This method of using the earth is called ‘Ground to Air Heat Transfer’ or simply GAHT, , also known as a ‘climate battery.’
 It is not geothermal by definition and does not use a compressor to transfer ground temperature.
 It is a much more simplified system.
+Essentially, the GAHT system involves the greenhouse heating through the sun and cooling using the soil underneath.

 Sustainable by Design

-Every single human relies on this planet of ours to create stable living conditions, and part of the issues facing our world right now is due to our dependence on fossil fuels.
-Every step we can take to move to more sustainable sources of energy only benefits us all in the long run.
+Every person relies on the planet to create stable living conditions, and part of the issues facing our world right now is due to our dependence on fossil fuels.
+Every step we can take to move to more sustainable sources of energy benefits us all in the long run.

-We have brought together a collaboration of highly skilled and experienced individuals to work together to produce a DWG for the University of Minnesota Landscape Arboretum.
-This top level, awarded winning education facility near Minneapolis is over 1000 acres of research and education to the eager gardeners of Minnesota and throughout the world.
+We have brought together a collaboration of highly skilled and experienced individuals to work together to produce a DWG for University of Minnesota Landscape Arboretum.
+This top-level, awarded-winning education facility near Minneapolis offers over 1,000 acres of research and education to the eager gardeners of Minnesota and throughout the world.